kielabokkie/jsonapi-behat-extension/README.md

 When you've made the changes above to your FeatureContext class you get access to the following step definitions:

+    Given I use the access token
+    Given I use access token :token
     Given I oauth with :username and :password
     Given I oauth using the client credentials grant Given I have the payload: